You know how to research companies, how to tweak your resume and even how to answer tough interview questions. But how’s your interview follow-up?

 Do these suggestions sound over-the-top or old-fashioned?

+Remember, you aren’t the one making the decision.
 It’s ultimately up to the person who receives your message.

 In today’s high-tech electronic age, the personal touch within your message may just be why an interviewer remembers you and takes note of your communication skills and interest.

 Don’t Take Rejection Lying Down

 You only have one chance to make a great first impression.
 What if you sense things aren’t going well during the interview?

 Is the interviewer looking at their watch or looking out the window?